SandZn/brisky-base/README.md

 **push**

-Similair to array push, but generates a key based on current time, does not support multiple arguments
+Similar to array push, but generates a key based on current time, does not support multiple arguments

 ```javascript
 const base = require('brisky-base')